-Where justified in the interests of the service, as substantiated by the authorising officer, all the costs associated with the interruption of or recall from leave will be borne by the Institution and treated in the same way as a mission.
+- 92. Where justified in the interests of the service, as substantiated by the authorising officer, all the costs associated with the interruption of or recall from leave will be borne by the Institution and treated in the same way as a mission. - 93.
 If you are called back from leave, no daily allowance will be paid at your place of employment and accommodation expenses will not be paid.
 However, if your own residence is temporarily unavailable, you can make a formal declaration to that effect and, if the declaration is accepted by the authorising officer, accommodation expenses may be paid.

-11. STATEMENT OF EXPENSES
+XIII.
+Statement of expenses

-Immediately on your return from mission, you must draw up a statement of mission expenses which will be signed by the immediate superior, and, where necessary, by the authorising officer.
+- 94.Immediately on your return from mission, you must draw up a statement of mission expenses which will be signed by the immediate superior, and, where necessary, by the authorising officer.
 Under no circumstances may this signature be made conditional on the submission of a mission report or any other formality required by an internal circuit.
 The supporting documents must be sent without delay to the Staff Payment Office.

-Unless the authorising officer issues a derogation in accordance with Section 1.4, any statement of expenses submitted more than 3 months after the date of return from the mission will not be reimbursed.
-Following a reminder from the Staff Payment Office, any advances or travel expenses already paid will be deducted from your salary.

-Statements of expenses should be completed carefully and correctly.

-Original supporting documents to be attached to the statement of expenses
+In the exceptional case that tickets, boarding cards and any original supporting documents have been lost or stolen, the staff member going on a mission shall confirm this in writing and provide other evidence for expense claims. - 95.
+Unless the authorising officer issues a derogation in accordance with Section III, any statement of expenses submitted more than 3 months after the date of return from the mission will not be reimbursed.
+Following a reminder from the Staff Payment Office, any advances or travel expenses already paid will be deducted from your salary. - 96.Statements of expenses should be completed carefully and correctly. - 97.
+Original supporting documents to be attached to the statement of expenses: - tickets; - hotel bills or equivalent; - derogations, if any; - requests for car hire and car hire contract; - any other proof of expenditure for which reimbursement is requested.

-- tickets;

-- hotel bills or equivalent;

-- derogations, if any;

-- requests for car hire and car hire contract;

-- any other proof of expenditure for which reimbursement is requested.

-For missions by air, original boarding cards must be attached to statements of expenses.
-Passenger receipts will be required if a detour has been made for private reasons, if you have paid for the air ticket yourself and in the case of any dispute with an airline.
+- 98. For missions by air, original boarding cards must be attached to statements of expenses.
+Passenger receipts will be required if a detour has been made for private reasons, if you have paid for the air ticket yourself and in the case of any dispute with an airline. - 99.
 Failure to comply with these provisions will delay reimbursement of the expenses incurred.
 The actual routes and departure and arrival times of the transport used should be indicated.